 Clara Asvitt studied Music Education and Elementary Education at BYU-Idaho, where she played in symphony orchestras, bands, and sang in the choir.
 She joined choir and band in middle school and continued on at the High School level, performing in State and Regional Bands and Choirs.
 A musical theatre performer and fan, she has accompanied local church and school choirs, as well as assisted in teaching beginning orchestra.
 She has a passion for learning and expanding her knowledge so that she can better be able to teach music and share her passion for it with others.

-LEAD INSTRUCTOR - PIANO, PRIVATE VOICE, GROUP VOICE
+SENIOR INSTRUCTOR - PIANO, PRIVATE VOICE, GROUP VOICE

 Sierra began her path in music as a child in choral competitions, through the Davis Children's Chorale and Sacramento Children's Chorus.
 She was introduced to Musical Theatre through a competition trip to see the Chicago cast of "Wicked", and was absolutely hooked.
 Sierra graduated with a BA in Musical Theatre and a minor in Applied Music Theory from Point Park University.
 She has performed professionally all over the country, including a national tour with Missoula Children's Theatre, off-broadway sketch comedy shows, and nominations for regional work.